deepkeep/xor-use/README.md

 # xor-use

+This repository demonstrates how to use a published neural network.

 ## Usage

 1. Download and extract the xor network: `curl -LO www.deepkeep.co/FredrikNoren/xor/package.zip && unzip package.zip -d xor && rm package.zip`